-Rich Mushroom And Lentil Stew Over Creamy Mash is a wonderful, warming, hearty supper.
+With the very quick turn in the weather (from warm and sunny autumn days to torrential rain) I am craving comfort food.
+Rich Mushroom and Lentil Stew Over Creamy Mash is just what I need.
+A wonderful, warming, hearty supper.
 Perfect for cold nights and shorter days.
-I love this dish served in a bowl with me wrapped in a blanket, sat in front of a roaring fire.
+I love this dish served in a bowl wrapped in a blanket, sat in front of a roaring fire.

 Rich Mushroom And Lentil Stew Over Creamy Mash is gluten-free and vegan as well as… celery free, coconut free, garlic free, lupin free, mustard free, onion free, peanut free, sesame free, soya free, tree nut free.